Go to content

 Residents under category A are also allowed to form an Andorran holding company which can be useful to receive dividends (under most circumstances) tax free from companies based elsewhere.

-Category A is a paper exercise and remains the most straightforward category of residency to apply for.
+Category A is a paper exercise and remains the most straightforward category of residency in spite of the increase in investment requirements and to apply for.
 It takes 2-4 weeks for the card to be issued.
 If the investment requirement is not a concern for you then this category can be the most straightforward and quickest route.

 The spring skyline La Massana